code-carol/typescript/README.md

 TypeScript transpiler can be used on the command line by running the `tsc` command.

-Makes the transpiled code slightly smaller, when transpiling large programs, the file size savings can be significant `tsc fileName.ts --target esnext`
+Makes the transpiled code slightly smaller, when transpiling large programs, the file size savings can be significant `tsc fileName.ts --target esnext`.

 ### 3.